 Real omnivores and carnivores also have teeth designed for ripping flesh from bone.
 Their jaws only move up and down, not side to side.
 Omnivores and carnivores rip and gulp, they don’t grind their food with molars.

 Carnivores also don’t have much amylase in their saliva.
 Amylase is an enzyme that breaks down starchy foods.
 Humans have abundant amounts of amylase in their saliva and the human body is predisposed to use carbohydrates as its preferred fuel source, passing up proteins and fats if carbs are available.
-Humans possess six salivary amylase genes, while other primates just have two, increasing the ability to digest starch.
+Humans possess six salivary amylase genes, while other primates have just two.
+These extra amylase genes prime humans to digest complex carbohydrates like starches.

-The consensus among anthropologists today is that the human brain was able to evolve to such a large size because of increased carbohydrate consumption.
+The consensus among anthropologists today is that the human brain was able to evolve to such a large size because of increased carbohydrate consumption that came from the cooking of tubers.
 The human brain runs almost entirely on glucose, and is the most energy intensive organ in the human body.
-The discovery of fire for cooking allowed early humans access the energy in starchy root vegetables that would otherwise have been too dense to consume in their raw form.
+The discovery of fire allowed early humans to access the energy stored in starchy root vegetables that would otherwise have been too dense to consume in their raw form.

 While early humans certainly ate meat, the vast bulk of their diet came from starchy root vegetables.
 No hunter gathering tribal society alive today eats a diet of predominately meat.
 Most tribal societies today eat meat only occasionally, and are incapable of hunting enough meat to eat it on any kind of consistent basis.